What is Medicare Part B?

 - If you have End-Stage Renal Disease (ESRD) you can apply for Part A and Part B.

-- If you live in Puerto Rico and get benefits from Social Security or the RRB you'll automatically get Part A. If you want Part B, you'll need to apply for it.
+- If you live in Puerto Rico and get benefits from Social Security or the RRB you'll automatically get Part A. If you want Part B, you’ll have to apply for it.

 - If you have Part A and TRICARE (insurance for active duty military or retirees and their families) you must have Part B to keep your TRICARE coverage unless the service member who carries the coverage is on active duty.